 - 8.1 Good governance is about operating properly.
 It is the means by which the council shows that it is taking decision for the good of its resident's, in a fair, equitable and open way.
 It also requires standards of behaviour that support good decision making collective and individual integrity, openness and honesty.
 It is the foundation for the effective delivery of good quality services that meet the needs of the users.
 It is fundamental to demonstrating that public money is well spent.
-Without good governance, the council would find it difficult to operate services successfully. - 8.2 We have discussed with the Chief Internal Auditor who has indicated, based upon the work completed to date that the Internal Audit Opinion for 2023/24 is that the council's framework of governance, risk management and management control is reasonable, and that audit testing carried out during the year has demonstrated controls to be working in practice. - 8.3 The auditor's Annual Internal Audit Report and Opinion 2023/24 will be presented to this committee's next meeting on 18 July 2024.
+Without good governance, the council would find it difficult to operate services successfully. - 8.2 We have discussed with the Chief Internal Auditor who has indicated, based upon the work completed to date that the Internal Audit Opinion for 2024/25 is that the council's framework of governance, risk management and management control is reasonable, and that audit testing carried out during the year has demonstrated controls to be working in practice.
+Where weaknesses have been identified through internal audit review, the auditor has worked with management to agreed appropriate corrective actions and a timescale for improvement. - 8.3 The auditor's Annual Internal Audit Report and Opinion 2024/25 will be presented to this committee's next meeting on 17 July 2025.